 Hear profound and ground-breaking world premieres, see incredible choreography and attend a performance covering Brian Eno underneath airplanes during the acclaimed Winnipeg New Music Festival (January 26 – February 3)

 Perform experiments in the Splash Lab and test your perception in the Illusion Tunnel at the Children’s Museum.

-Have a blast (or lazer, toss, duck or roll) when you find yourself inside an 8-bit video game at Activate Games, the world’s first interactive team-based game centre.
+Have a blast, toss, jump or roll, when you find yourself inside an 8-bit video game at Activate Games, the world’s first interactive team-based game centre.